 - measurement and displaying of the instant spectrum modulus;

 - measurement of the complex frequency response and coherent power of the spectral component;

-- measurement and graphical representation of signals transfer characteristics.
+- measurement and graphical representation of signals transient characteristics.

-The software allows to use additional dialog windows with a graphical representation of the following parameters:
+The program allows to activate additional dialog windows with graphical representation of the following parameters: